orra-dev/agent-fragile-to-prod-guide/README.md

 - Build a distributed system with specialized agents and services
 - Integrate with Orra for orchestration
 - Implement efficient communication between components
+- Add reliability out of the box with automatic retries
 - Balance LLM agents with dedicated services for optimal performance

 ### Stage 2: Implementing Compensation for Reliable Transactions